Kane County assistance programs.

 Veterans Assistance Commission of Kane County provides financial aid and services to military veterans and their families.
 In a crisis, get help paying for rent, food, heating bills, and even personal needs.
 Staff from the agency also offer support in applying for benefits, pensions, and also in filing lost discharge claims.
 Other social services are offered too.
 719 South Batavia Ave, Geneva, Illinois 60134, (630) 232-3550.

 Emergency funds for rent for Kane County families can help stop an eviction.
 There are charities as well as town offices that offer general assistance or some form of grant.
 There are also other housing programs that can offer transitional housing or money to pay a security deposit or first month’s rent expense for people that are moving to a more affordable apartment.
-More information.
+More information on emergency rent assistance Kane County.

-Clothes, school supplies, Christmas assistance, and other basic needs can be met by clothing closets.
-These sites are focused on the lowest income Kane County Illinois families and often operate from churches and charities.
+Free clothes, back to school supplies, furniture, Christmas assistance, and other basic needs can be met by clothing closets as well as furniture banks.
+These sites are focused on the lowest income Kane County Illinois families and often operate from churches as well as local charities.
 However people of all income levels can low cost receive work or school clothes, winter coats, household goods, and maybe free vouchers from thrift stores.
-Click here.
+Or find school supplies, household furniture items, diapers and more.
+Click here Kane County free clothes, school supplies and furniture.

 Prairie State Legal Services is a non-profit law firm that ensures that Kane County Illinois residents are not denied access to the justice system.
 It provides free legal advice and consultations.
 The legal aid is focuses on elderly and low income through provision of legal services.
 Call them toll free at 800/942-4612.